By Peter | FAITH - HEALTH - JUSTICE - MONEY - NEWS - POLITICS - RIGHTS - WAR - WOMEN - Writing | Comments Off

 Two things there is no confusion about: to the outside world, she is a woman and she is non-white.

-Leela and I fell in love within days, moved in together within months and are happily married after three years.
+Leela and I moved in together within months and are happily married after four years.
 My rude awakening began almost immediately.
 First, the skewed glances when we held hands on the street.
 Not only are we a mixed couple but there is an age difference between us, so I chalked it off to curiosity.
 I assumed New York City was as tolerant a place as you’ll get in America and that we would barely merit a passing glance.

 How wrong I was.